Eazybright/repository-package/README.md

 ## Introduction

 This package main purpose is to manage repository design pattern in your laravel projects.
-It helps you create your repository and interface files respectively.
+It helps you create your repository and interface files respectively with a single command.

 ## Installation